mjuarezm/entrystats/README.md

-Little tool to collect and analyse statistics about TCP stack properties of all Tor entry guards.
+Small script to collect and analyse statistics about TCP stack properties of all Tor entry guards.

 Data collection
 ---------------